basho/basho_docs/source/languages/en/riak/ops/building/installing/suse.md

 This should automatically pull in the `riak` package's dependencies, including Erlang if you do not already have it installed.

+## Enabling Refresh

-## (Optional) Enable "refresh" on the riak repository to receive updates
+You have the option of enabling refresh on the `riak` repository to receive updates by running the following command:

 ```bash
 zypper mr -r Riak